 De Minimis.
-Subrecipients are permitted to charge 10% of the organization's Modified Total Direct Costs (MTDC), also known as the de minimis indirect cost rate.
+2 CFR 200.414(f) permits subrecipients that do not have a current Federal negotiated indirect cost rate (including provisional rate) to elect to charge a de minimis rate of up to 15% of the project's Modified Total Direct Costs (MTDC).
 MTDC means all direct salaries and wages, applicable fringe benefits, materials and supplies, services, and travel.
 MTDC excludes equipment, capital expenditures, charges for patient care, rental costs, tuition remission, scholarships and fellowships, and participant support costs.
-The 10% rate is also known as a "de minimis" indirect cost rate.
 See 2 C.F.R. § 200.1.
 Note: Subrecipients are not permitted to claim indirect costs for expenses that are also being allocated as direct costs to the subaward.
 See 2 C.F.R. § 200.403(d).